 Visit the town of Beaulieu-lès-Loches

-This town is really just next to Loches (it is even easily accessible on foot or by bike from the center of Loches), on the edge of the right bank of the Indre river.
+This town is located really just next to Loches (it is even easily accessible on foot or by bike from the town center of Loches), on the edge of the right bank of the Indre.
 The medieval and monastic city still has a beautiful built heritage today with no less than 13 monuments classified as Historical Monuments.

 You can discover its abbey church and also the Saint-Laurent church, which has become a cultural space and regularly hosts free temporary exhibitions organized by the association Outrevoir.
-The town also houses the remains of the old abbey, beautiful old houses, mills, and poetic gardens.
-Indeed, as I was already telling you in the paragraph on the BeauxLieux artistic trail, don’t hesitate to go and take a look at the shared garden of Beaulieu which is truly an extremely friendly place to wander!
+The town also houses the remains of the old abbey, beautiful old mansions, mills, and poetic gardens.
+Indeed, as I was already telling you in the paragraph on the BeauxLieux artistic trail, don’t hesitate to take a look at the shared garden of Beaulieu, which is truly an extremely pleasant place to stroll!

 Beaulieu-lès-Loches